kayedm/auth-otp-mern/README.md

 SMTP_PASSWORD=""<br>
 SENDER_EMAIL=""<br>

-use npm install to install dependancies
+Use npm install to install dependancies

 Run the server with : npm run server
 Run the client with : npm run dev

-change .env in client to your localhost/port
+Change .env in client to your localhost/port